What is SSL/TLS?

-What is a multi-domain or UC/SAN SSL certificate?Multi-domain certificates are SSL certificates that allow you to secure multiple, potentially unrelated domains with a single certificate.
+What is a multi-domain or UC/SAN SSL certificate?Multi-domain certificates allow you to secure multiple, potentially unrelated domains with a single SSL certificate.
 This includes UC/SAN certificates and wildcard certificates.
-Unified Communications/Subject Alternate Name (UC/SAN).
-Certificates are SSL certificates that allow you to specify a list of hostnames that the same certificate protects.
+Unified Communications/Subject Alternate Name (UC/SAN) certificates allow you to specify a list of hostnames that the same SSL certificate protects.

 You must reissue these certificates each time that you add a new hostname.